georgesmith9914/aircollections/README.md

 # AirCollections
-World's first metaverse livestream commerce platform for NFTs.
+World's first livestream entertainment commerce platform for NFTs based on Solana Media Nework.

-AirCollections connects NFT creators with collectors and buyers in a video livestreaming experience in metaverse.
-NFT collectors and buyers can interact and purchase NFTs during and after the live video show in metaverse.
+AirCollections connects NFT creators with collectors and buyers in a video livestreaming entertainment experience using Solana Media Network https://solana.com/ecosystem/medianetwork.
+NFT collectors and buyers can interact and purchase NFTs during and after the live video show.

 # Technologies used
-AirCollections is built using Solana Media Network livestreaming technology, Mozilla Hubs, IPFS and Node.js
+AirCollections is built using Solana Media Network livestreaming technology https://solana.com/ecosystem/medianetwork, Solana SPL Token, IPFS and Node.js

 # To setup AirCollections
 1. cd code